 A few weeks later I took delivery of an A9 II and a modest starter kit comprising of the 24mm f/1.4 GM for landscapes and underwater photography, and the 200-600mm f/5.6-6.3 G for some wildlife.
 After some time to get used to the system I will test some additional lenses and decide what will best fill the gaps in my lineup.
 I certainly have my eye on the gorgeous 135mm f/1.8 GM that I have already tested at a local store.

-I plan on writing some additional articles in the very near future about my thoughts on the A9 II and the Sony system as a whole, now that I’m fully immersed in it.
+I plan on writing some additional articles very soon about my thoughts on the A9 II and the Sony system as a whole, now that I’m fully immersed in it.
 What I will say for now is that even after just a couple of weeks with this new setup, I’m ecstatic.
 I think for me it was just the right time to make this switch, and the A9 II was just the camera I needed for the work I’m doing right now.
 The autofocus system is unreal, and Sony’s more recent lenses such as the stunning (and small) 24mm GM, and the ludicrously well-priced 200-600mm G show that their lens designers have really turned a corner from some of the earlier lacklustre lenses such as the 24-70 GM.
 I still want to see some more lenses in the lineup (300mm f/2.8 GM?) and I’d like to see some of the older duds get a refresh, but there’s plenty there to work with for now.

 Will this be forever?

-I have watched with intrigue as Canon have launched more and more RF lenses for their new EOS R system.
+I have watched with intrigue as Canon have launched more and more RF lenses for their new EOS R mirrorless camera system.
 At the time of writing this post, the R5 camera has also just received a development announcement and it appears to be the first serious EOS R camera that can match the performance of the RF lenses.
 These RF lenses have been almost universally heralded as top performers in their various classes to this point, but then that is what I have come to expect from Canon, they really know how to make high-end lenses.
 Can they pull through and deliver a competitive camera as well though?
 We will have to wait and see.
 A camera with the speed and AF performance of the Sony A9 II, combined with the proven ergonomics and user-friendliness of a Canon camera would be a compelling option.
 I know Canon users are hopeful for such a turnaround with the R5, but they have some serious catching up to do if they are going to come close to Sony in terms of AF performance.

 One thing is for sure: I’m definitely done with DSLRs.